infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - Add new stats api to quickly find the top N keys from a Badger DB (#67)

 ### Bug fix
+- Fix client sync config panic when config folder not exits (#71)

 ### Improvements
 - Add util to http handler, support to parse bool parameter
 - Handle simplified bulk metdata, parse index from url path (#59)